hanaw23/Traditional-Game/README.md

 # Traditional-Game
-Landing page of traditional game
+Welcome to a suit jawa traditional game